noratop/coding-challenge-frontend-b/README.md

 2. Design of the solution:
 * What are the reducer actions of my app?
 * How to generate new state asynchronously?
 * When the user changes the language of the app, how to notify the Departures component to fetch new data?

 **Solution**:
 - Use the router to handle language change, providing the language as props passed to the Departures component (child component).
 - Keep data in reducer.
 The Departures component will fetch data when mounted and will refetch when will receive new props.
 - The state of the lives in a single unique store (redux).
 The store is initiated as a props in the App component and then passed to children as props.
 This solution is chosen to respect React principles specifying the data flow in the App.
 Other options to address this concern:
 * Import the store with require (or import)
 * Use React context to access the store.
 This would have been the easiest way.
 However, according to the React documentation, the context API is not stable and should be used *sparingly*.
+- redux-thunk to add middleware, in order to avoid dispatching inside of the reducer.
+- Moment.js to handle dates format.

 ## Left todo
-- use redux-thunk to add middleware, in order to avoid dispatching inside of the reducer.
-- refactoring: extract some components.
-- add documentation in code.
-- add Moment.js to handle dates format.
-- bugs: toLocaleTimeString is not supported by Safari.
-Need to code alternative.
-- Fetching departures occurs on componentDidMount for now, and has to be moved to a 'search' form that is not included yet.
 - add more sort and filter options like operators...
 - add switch like currency.